EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ## Core Area 1c Supporting the deployment of learning technologies

-***ore Area 1c Case i: Jupyter Notebooks for Engineering Education: Supporting Conceptual Mastery***
+***Core Area 1c Case i: Jupyter Notebooks for Engineering Education: Supporting Conceptual Mastery***

 As part of my module redevelopment for Contaminant Hydrogeology and Groundwater Remediation and Hydrosystems Engineering and Management, I have integrated interactive Jupyter notebooks developed by TU Dresden through the iNUX Europe initiative and <a href="https://gw-project.org/interactive-education/">The Groundwater Project – Interactive Education</a>.
 These notebooks shift traditionally lecture-based content into exploratory, browser-accessible environments where students can interact directly with groundwater models, parameterise scenarios, and visualise results.